 *I originally published this post in November 2017.
 I’ve updated the hideous images and the rambling article.
 I’ve also removed the corn syrup from the original recipe.*

-Where does Maple Pecan Pie come from?
+Where Does Maple Pecan Pie Come From?

-The part of Texas I’m in (San Antonio) was Comanche land, and many of the Indigenous tribes incorporated pecans (from the Algonquin word pa’kan, though many of the tribes have different forms of this word) into their diets.
+The part of Texas I’m in (San Antonio) was Comanche land, and many Indigenous tribes incorporated pecans (from the Algonquin word pa’kan, though many of the tribes have different forms of this word) into their diets.
 However, it was an enslaved man, known only by his first name, Antoine, who successfully grafted the first pecan tree on a plantation in Louisiana.

-What are the ingredients in Maple Pecan Pie?
+What Are The Ingredients In Maple Pecan Pie?

 Other than that, there’s no real reason why I don’t use corn syrup in my pecan pies.
-I just find I prefer the taste of maple syrup in this recipe.
+I prefer the taste of maple syrup in this recipe.
 You can replace the maple syrup in this recipe with dark corn syrup.
 It will have a more robust flavor and thinner texture, but it will work fine.

 With the pecan halves, you will chop them as part of the prep, so be mindful of those extra five or ten minutes you’ll dedicate to that.

-All this is to say that you can totally make this filling sans bourbon.
+All this is to say that you can make this filling sans bourbon.
 Substitute it with an additional tablespoon of vanilla extract instead.

-Blind baking the mealy pie dough is another way to prevent your crust from becoming soggy as the pecan pie bakes.
+Blind baking the mealy pie dough prevents the bottom of the pie shell from becoming soggy as the pecan pie bakes.

 Decrease the oven temperature to 350°F (177°C).

-How do I make the Maple Pecan Pie filling?
+How Do I Make The Maple Pecan Pie Filling?

 Stop the mixer and scrape down the bowl.
-Add the eggs to the bowl, one at a time, mixing each one in at medium-high speed until fully incorporated before adding the next egg.
+Add the eggs to the bowl, one at a time, mixing each at medium-high speed until fully incorporated before adding the next egg.
 This will create a thick, foamy mixture.
+Scrape down the bowl once again.

 Add the maple syrup, bourbon, and vanilla extract to the bowl.
 Blend these in at low speed until the mixture looks opaque and is thick like pudding.